justanotherdot/justanotherdot/site/posts/move_fast_and_tuck_code_into_the_shadows.md

 Migrations are a part of life as a dev.
 They help [cut down tech debt](https://lethain.com/migrations/) but they can be risky.
 It's always less risky merging in _new_ and _different_ sets of changes rather than changing things in-place.
-This buys you time to move over to the new changes. _You_ gain the control toggling the switch granted switching doesn't adversely affect some shared, mutable store of data.
+This buys you time. _You_ gain the control over the switch granted switching doesn't adversely affect some shared, mutable store of data.

 The [parallel implementation
 approach](http://sevangelatos.com/john-carmack-on-parallel-implementations/) is
-brilliance incarnate; you keep a functional reference implementation and you copy it as your 'experimental' version whose sole aim is to eventually 'win out'.
-The article is pure platinum, but Carmack hits a good point,
+brilliance incarnate; you keep a functional reference implementation and you copy it as your 'experimental' version whose sole aim is to eventually replace (and hence become) the new reference.
+However, Carmack hits a good point,

 > It is often tempting to shortcut this by passing in some kind of option flag
 > to existing code, rather than enabling a full parallel implementation.
 It is